lmjh/freelance_work_profile_website/README.md

 1. GitHub -
 2. GitPod -
 3. Balsamiq - Used to produce design wireframes.
-4. Bootstrap - Used extensively throughout the project, including the responsive grid, navigation bar, services section cards, testimonial carousel, and the form and button styles.
+4. Bootstrap - Used extensively throughout the project, including the responsive grid, navigation bar, services section cards, testimonial carousel, and the form and button styles, and the contact button modal.
 5. Affinity Designer - Used to put combine wireframes for documentation and to crop and edit site images.
 6. [Fontawesome](https://fontawesome.com/) - Used for services section and contact section icons.
 Installed via [cdnjs](https://cdnjs.com/libraries/font-awesome).
 7. [Google Fonts](https://fonts.google.com/) - Used for heading font ([Josefin Sans](https://fonts.google.com/specimen/Josefin+Sans)) and body font ([Montserrat](https://fonts.google.com/specimen/Montserrat)).